Skip to main content

 Extended Producer Responsibility (EPR)

-State lawmakers are advancing bills to make packaging producers more responsible for the waste they create.
-Extended Producer Responsibility (EPR) programs ensure producers assume responsibility for the cost of collecting and sorting recyclables at the end of their life, shifting cost away from taxpayers, helping to limit plastic waste and spurring innovation toward more sustainable products and packaging.
+State lawmakers are advancing bills to make brand owners more responsible for the waste they create.
+Extended Producer Responsibility (EPR) programs ensure producers assume responsibility for the cost of collecting and sorting recyclables at the end of their life, helping to limit plastic waste and spurring innovation toward more sustainable products and packaging.

 California, Colorado, Maine and Oregon all have EPR programs; at least 11 other states have introduced policies in 2024 to help improve their waste systems with programs of their own.
 These states take two primary approaches: